 Fitness.
 Healthy, frugal lifestyle.
 Few expenses.
 Increased awareness of and knowledge about botany, soil, water, weather, and seasonal changes.
 Intimate knowledge of a new place/culture.
 Not having to work in an office or indoor retail environment.
 No dress code.
 Opportunities to meet other organic and sustainable farmers.
 Working with your hands and gaining real, functional, “hard” skills.
 Sharing stories, food, music, and life experiences with good people.
 We will be starting in on our Permaculture Design work this year, and you can be a part of planning and building our future environment!

-We provide a simple, furnished, climate controlled sleeping area in a converted utility building for full-season interns.
-Essentially it is a simple bunk house just for sleeping and storing some of your belongings.
-Interns sleep in the three separate loft/floor spaces of the bunk house.
+We provide a simple, furnished, climate controlled sleeping area in a converted utility buildings, or climate controlled room in the barn for full-season interns.
+Essentially it is a simple bunkspace just for sleeping and storing some of your belongings.
+Interns in the shared bunkhouse sleep in the three separate loft/floor spaces of the bunk house.
 Privacy is minimal, but we have rigged up curtains which do the job.
-The bunk house also contains a mini-fridge, and just outside, a dry composting toilet system for night (or day) use.
-Tent camping options are also available.
-For regular showers and bathroom and general hanging out, interns typically use our main farmhouse from 6AM to 10PM (keeping in mind that there is one indoor hot shower available for however many of us are living on the farm at any given moment).
+Just outside, a dry composting toilet system is available for night (or day) use.
+Tent camping options on a tent platform are also available.
+For regular showers and bathroom and general hanging out, interns typically use our main farmhouse from 6AM to 10PM (keeping in mind that there are two indoor hot showers available for however many of us are living on the farm at any given moment).
 We also have an outdoor shower which is very popular.
 Past interns and visitors have also enjoyed bathing in the creek during the warmer months.
-We have a good swimming hole.
+We have a good, clothing optional swimming hole.

 The farmhouse and other spaces get dirty quickly with 3 or more people working in the soil and coming in and out on a daily basis, and 40+ neighbors coming in and out on Thursday nights.
 Interns are expected to share in cooking and cleaning and other household/ community duties as mature, responsible community members according to a weekly chore schedule.
 We don’t want or need to act as supervisors or parents when you are off-duty, but we can certainly be a friend/peer/mentor when you are in need.